yamajiang/YamaJiang/README.md

 ### Hi there 👋 I'm Yama!

-👩🏻‍💻 Studying Computer Science w/ a minor in Intelligent Robotics Systsems at the University of Central Florida <br/>
+👩🏻‍💻 Studying Computer Science w/ a minor in Intelligent Robotics Systems at the University of Central Florida <br/>
 🌷 HTML/CSS, Python, C, Java, JavaScript, Typescript <br/>
 🌱 Currently working on .... <br/>
 🖇 Let's connect on [LinkedIn](https://linkedin.com/in/yamajiang) ! <br/>